 1. Decide on a set of eyepieces.
 Do not immediately set the maximum magnification – always start observing any object with the minimum magnification.
 A novice usually wants to try, and what will happen to the 525x when observed in a 70mm telescope.
 You don’t need to go far for an example – a good Celestron 70 EQ telescope comes with a 20mm eyepiece (35x), 4mm eyepiece (175x) and 3x Barlow (with a 4mm eyepiece, 525x is obtained).
 Well, I can still understand 175x on a 70mm refractor (observations of the Moon, for example), but the 525x is generally a useless increase.

 By the way, usually the complete Barlow does not shine with optical quality and I can spoil the picture pretty much, so they can be immediately removed into the box (but not thrown out – if you get Barlow’s high-quality lens, you can pry the lens out of the old Barlow and use the body as the booster bushing).

 WHAT TO DO?
 Pick a reasonable magnification.
 Remember – for different objects apply a different magnification.
 If the kit does not have the necessary eyepieces – buy more.
-By choice of eyepieces, I wrote a separate article: http://www.star-hunter.ru/eyepieces/ .
+By choice of eyepieces, I wrote a separate article: https://www.star-hunter.ru/eyepieces/ .
 Usually you need a viewing eyepiece, an eyepiece for medium magnifications and a planetary eyepiece.
-A good Barlow lens will also not be superfluous – for example, this one: http://www.star-hunter.ru/barlow-lens-2x-with-t-adapter/ .
+A good Barlow lens will also not be superfluous, but you can do without it if you correctly select all the necessary eyepieces..
 It is not necessary to immediately take expensive eyepieces for over 9000 dollars – the usual inexpensive plossl will also be a good show.

 2. Do not watch through the window glass!
 No way, never in any way!
 Do you think ordinary window glass has an optical quality?